These Japanese vegetarian recipes showcase the brilliance of Japanese cooking without any meat involved.

 Anybody here obsessed with Japanese food?
 I’m with you!
 Japanese recipes aren’t just about wagyu and raw fish.

-From colorful maki to hearty ramen to delectable teriyaki, Japanese cuisine is indeed in a league of its own.
+Between colorful maki, hearty ramen, and delectable teriyaki, Japanese cuisine is in a league of its own.

-But while I’d kill for a slice of A5 Kobe beef, these Japanese dishes are also just as mouthwatering.
+But while I’d kill for a slice of A5 Kobe beef, these Japanese vegetarian recipes are just as mouthwatering.

 These towering souffle pancakes take the popular breakfast item to a whole new level.
 Japan has done it again!